Yczar/flash-briefs/README.md

 # Flash Brief

-Flash Brief is an innovative application leveraging Google's Generative AI to provide concise, accurate summaries of lengthy text content.
+Flash Brief is an innovative application leveraging Google's Generative AI(Gemini) to provide concise, accurate summaries of lengthy text content.
 Designed to enhance productivity and information absorption, Flash Brief aims to transform the way users interact with digital content, making it easier to consume large volumes of information quickly and efficiently.

 ![RPReplay_Final1707975915](https://github.com/Yczar/flash-briefs/assets/32166619/1a0ada93-9b97-405a-99f7-c60bed135a39)